ehsanmqn/tsp-solver-ortools/README.md

 # TSP Solver & Web API
-This project contains two different software projects as submodules: (tsp-solver)[https://github.com/ehsanmqn/tsp-solver] and (tsp-api)[https://github.com/ehsanmqn/tsp-api].
+This project contains two different software projects as submodules: [tsp-solver](https://github.com/ehsanmqn/tsp-solver) and [tsp-api](https://github.com/ehsanmqn/tsp-api).
 The tsp-solver is a basic TSP/VRP/VRPTW solver designed according to the task specification.
-The tsp-api is a Django project that provides APIs to the user to make a RESTful web service with a few endpoints, allowing the user to input problem instances and obtain results from the underlying pub/sub queues.
+The tsp-api is a Django project that provides APIs to the user to call a RESTful web service, allowing the user to input problem instances and obtain results from the underlying pub/sub queues.
 Documentation regarding each projects provided in their corresponding github repository.

 ## Prerequisites
 * Docker and docker-compose should be installed on the host machine.